 - Taboo Campaigns

 Taboo and shock campaigns are created in order to provoke people into starting a commentary and can actually be a huge risk for a brand to undertake; if the provocation causes customers to turn on you, your entire brand can be ruined overnight.

-You will probably be familiar with Skittles’ recent campaign where they removed the colour from their packaging and its contents in support of Gay Pride Month and their image of the rainbow flag.
-Now, to many this is an issue that should be commended, after all, backing gay rights and supporting the lives of millions of members of society shouldn’t be that controversial right?
-Well, many people came out on social media to condemn Skittles and their parent company Wrigley UK for supporting a cause that they deemed wrong.
+You will probably be familiar with Skittles’ campaign where they remove the colour from their packaging and its contents in support of Gay Pride Month and their image of the rainbow flag.
+To many this is an issue that should be commended, after all, backing gay rights and supporting the lives of millions of members of society shouldn’t be that controversial right?
+Well, many people came out on social media to condemn Skittles and their parent company Wrigley UK for supporting a cause that they deem wrong.

 Although a lot of people on social media claimed they would boycott purchasing Skittles in the future, support for Skittles’ campaign was actually overwhelmingly positive and was a risk that definitely paid off for the brand who, even though they lost customers, actually gained more than ever before.

 Get in touch to discuss the marketing potential for your company.